- What Is It?

 What is a cluster headache?

-Cluster headache is pain that occurs along one side of the head.
+A cluster headache is a pain that occurs along one side of the head.
 It's frequently described as pain that occurs around, behind, or above the eye and along with the temple in cyclic patterns or clusters.
 The pain of a cluster headache is very severe.
 Many patients describe a “drilling” type of sensation.

 What are two types of cluster headaches?